clementinezimnicki/clementinezimnicki.github.io/_pages/about.md

 In my 4+ years at UW-Madison, I have gained experience in experimental design (including survey design and A/B testing), programming, statistical analysis, and science communication.
 I have presented this research at several conferences, including Vision Sciences Society and IEEE VIS.
 </p>

-<p>In addition to my graduate program, I have recently (as of summer 2024) become an intern working at Sandia National Labs!
+<p style="font-size:20px;">In addition to my graduate program, I have recently (as of summer 2024) become an intern working at Sandia National Labs!
 There, I study how people interpret hazard maps (like maps of wildfires), and how the colors used in these maps affect people's evacuation choices, especially when there is uncertainty.</p>

 <p style="font-size:20px;">Before graduate school, I completed a BS in Psychology at the University of Illinois at Urbana-Champaign.
 There, I did research in Diane Beck's <a href="https://becklab.beckman.illinois.edu/"><b>Attention and Perception Lab</b></a>, where I used electroencephalograpy to investigate alpha oscillations.
 During my time there, I gained two years of experience in EEG methods, experimental design, A/B testing, and programming.</p>